dataset-ninja/modes-cattle/README.md

 # MoDES: Monocular Depth Estimation and Segmentation Dataset of Stray Animals

-MoDES is a dataset for monocular depth estimation and semantic segmentation tasks.
+MoDES-Cattle is a dataset for monocular depth estimation and semantic segmentation tasks.